 - Providing amenities like healthcare and education services in low-income communities are also eligible for NMTC.
 Other qualifying projects include affordable housing and real estate developers who offer flexible rent arrangements for tenants.

-What Is a New Market Tax Credit Loan?
+What Is a New Markets Tax Credit Loan?

 Once you know what New Market Tax Credits are, what a New Market Tax Credit Loan means is an easy guess.
-In addition to what NMTC kickbacks, the NMTC program also offers loans to encourage business growth in economically distressed areas.
-A New Market Tax Credit Loan provides financing for borrowers to buy, build, or renovate space for their business or organization in low-income areas.
+In addition to what NMTC sends back, the NMTC program also offers loans to encourage business growth in economically distressed areas.
+A New Markets Tax Credit Loan provides financing for borrowers to buy, build, or renovate space for their business or organization in low-income areas.
 This is arranged through the CDE of the area.

 Let Us Help You Grow